 4) New Tools to Make Life Easier

 There’s a ton of useful tech out there to help you do your job better.
-Sometimes it’s a matter of putting up the cash or researching the best ones to invest in.
-You might test out some new tools and services or upgrade what you currently have.
-Consider things like marketing automation subscriptions, software upgrades, social listening tools, etc.
+This is a great time to test out some new tools and services or upgrade what you currently have for things like marketing automation, software upgrades, social listening tools, etc.

 Because many marketing tools require upfront subscription payments for the year rather than recurring monthly payments, they’re convenient places to stash your end-of-year marketing budget surpluses.

 Data storytelling is one of the best ways to create fresh content, but it requires a fair amount of groundwork.
 If you don’t have the bandwidth or knowhow, consider commissioning a report, investing in data analysis of your contact database, or using a data onboarding service to uncover interesting insights.

 That data can help inform your business, strategy, and decision-making—and it can help you uncover unique, original stories to turn into compelling content.

 Great content can provide value long after it’s been published.
 More and more, we’re seeing clients produce evergreen content with long-tail distribution plans to keep leads, traffic, and impressions flowing for months and even years.